OGGM/oggm-edu/docs/other_resources.rst

   of glacier facts and photos.
 - `World glacier monitoring service <https://wgms.ch/>`_: the reference for glacier observations and monitoring.
+- `Cryosphere Software, Data and Tools <https://github.com/awesome-cryosphere/cryosphere-links>`_: This is a link list with awesome data, models, and tools around the cryosphere.

 :ref:`title_contact` if you'd like to add some more to this list!